NotePlan/plugins/jgclark.Reviews/README.md

 If, like me, you're using the helpful [PARA Approach](https://fortelabs.co/blog/series/para/), then your **Areas** are also a form of Project, at least as far as Reviewing them goes.
 I have another 50 of these.

-User George Crump (@george65) has created a [great video showing how the plugin works](https://storone.zoom.us/rec/play/Pgo9gL24JcZeLJfMW23GWVMGgYGMIN9NZgK5eJwhec8Xg0kyqTZG-uxJjjQh3tK2CvIAYAK5QheSTKis.0Qf5Lu0zvNIIIra3).
-(Note: it was created before v0.8 was released.)
+User George Crump (@george65) has created a video showing how the plugin works: (Note: it was created back at v0.7, so it looks rather different now.)

 [![video thumbnail](georgec-video-thumbnail.png)](https://storone.zoom.us/rec/play/Pgo9gL24JcZeLJfMW23GWVMGgYGMIN9NZgK5eJwhec8Xg0kyqTZG-uxJjjQh3tK2CvIAYAK5QheSTKis.0Qf5Lu0zvNIIIra3)